 1. Undergraduate degree

-Students must have at least ahe Bachelor’s program should have been completed before the start of the Research Master program.
+Students must have at least a Bachelor's degree demonstrating strong analytical and quantitative skills.
+The Bachelor’s program should have been completed before the start of the Research Master program.

 2. GRE or GMAT test scores